asnaencorerpg/asnaencorerpg.github.io/dox/aerLrfMessageFileReaderClass.md

 Level 2 is extended message information.
 It is entered on the line immediately following Level 1 message text.
 All Level 2 message text must be indented by at least one space or TAB.
 You may start as many new lines as you wish for Level-2 message text as long as each line is indented as noted.
 **Replacement Text:**  You can specify any number of replacement text tokens
         for each message text.
-Replacement text is specified by a single ampersand, followed by the replacement number; i.e., &amp;1, &amp;2, … , &amp;99.
+Replacement text is specified by a single ampersand, followed by the replacement number; i.e., &1, &2, … , &99.

-The replacement text is replaced at run-time by the **GetMessageText** method. <p /> **Keyboard Navigation Keys:** <p /> Within the message text, you can specify access keys by entering two ampersands (&amp;&amp;) in front of the character you wish to assign to the access key.
-Typically for use with menu and button text; for example, "E<u>x</u>it" would be in the message text as "E&amp;&amp;xit". <p /> If you actually want an ampersand to display as part of the text, merely enter "&amp;&amp;&amp;".
-If you want 2 ampersands to display, then you will need to enter "&amp;&amp;&amp;&amp;", and so on. <p /> **Display Text on Next Line:** <p> You can specify an (&amp;n) anywhere in the message text for a new line just prior to the text you want to display on the next line.
+The replacement text is replaced at run-time by the **GetMessageText** method. <p /> **Keyboard Navigation Keys:** <p /> Within the message text, you can specify access keys by entering two ampersands (&&) in front of the character you wish to assign to the access key.
+Typically for use with menu and button text; for example, "E<u>x</u>it" would be in the message text as "E&&xit". <p /> If you actually want an ampersand to display as part of the text, merely enter "&&&".
+If you want 2 ampersands to display, then you will need to enter "&&&&", and so on. <p /> **Display Text on Next Line:** <p> You can specify an (&n) anywhere in the message text for a new line just prior to the text you want to display on the next line.

 **Compiling the message file:**